 Where to Stay in Jambiani

-- Blue Moon Resort – Set on a private white-sand beach dotted with palm trees on the edge of the Indian Ocean, the thatched Blue Moon Resort is a tropical paradise.
-Nestled within a cluster of thatched buildings and bungalows surrounded by lush gardens, the resort boasts a swimming pool with a solarium, a restaurant, and a bar.
-Each unit includes air-conditioning, tea and coffee facilities, and a private patio with a garden view, or you can splash out on one with a sea view and private pool!
+- Blue Moon Resort – Nestled within a cluster of thatched buildings and bungalows surrounded by lush gardens, the resort boasts a swimming pool, a restaurant, and a bar.
+Each unit includes air-conditioning and a private patio with a garden view, or you can splash out on one with a sea view and private pool!

 - Ifa Beach Resort – Boasting a prime location right on the beachfront, the leafy Ifa Beach Resort is a tranquil oasis.
-Spread across a modern building and a series of thatched bungalows, the resort features a jungle pool, a spa and wellness center, and a glorious ocean-facing restaurant.
-At the end of a day of sunbathing, retreat to your room or bungalow.
-Decorated in the Zanzibari style, they offer private bathrooms with rain showers, free Wi-FI, and your own balcony or terrace overlooking the gardens or the Indian Ocean.
+Spread across a modern building and a series of thatched bungalows, the resort features a jungle pool, a spa and a glorious ocean-facing restaurant.

 Nungwi